spencertipping/tau/doc/pi2-ascii.md

 ## Selection and focus
 Text is simple: it's always arranged in a line/grid and you can focus on a small region of it.
 People work around this by having multiple editor windows and/or split screens.
 All of that is fine but not especially ideal.
 Its shortcomings become evident when you search for something that occurs several times: you have to page through the matches rather than seeing them all at once.
 You can't fold the content around multiple focal points because you get only one focal point. (`vim` further kludges around this by offering location history.)

-ρ should allow you to maintain multiple simultaneous edit/focal points that can be folded to be visible at once.
-This carries some important implications, most importantly that **ρ space is flexible.** You don't specify rigid coordinates when you construct a document; instead, you specify relative positioning: _a_ is above _b_, that type of thing.
+π₂ should allow you to maintain multiple simultaneous edit/focal points that can be folded to be visible at once.
+This carries some important implications, most importantly that **π₂ space is flexible.** You don't specify rigid coordinates when you construct a document; instead, you specify relative positioning: _a_ is above _b_, that type of thing.
 These invariants remain true even when the document is folded, just as code folding preserves the document sequence.

 Having multiple selection/foci also solves the atomic copy/paste problem, which matters in a collaborative context.
 You can use one cursor to select the source content and atomically transfer that content to another cursor in a single edit operation.
 This also solves the "where did my clipboard come from" problem: we can assume clipboard contents have no in-document origin (and therefore are OT-verbatim), whereas all atomic content transfers are tracked to the document and can be commuted.